radius-project/radius/docs/contributing/contributing-code/contributing-code-azure/deployment-template.md

-# Use a custom deployment template"
+# Use a custom deployment template

 # Testing environment setup